AHartNtkn/IotaTT/README.md

 To issue an implicit argument, use `<TERM> - <TERM>`

 Lambda terms are denoted with a back-slash.
-Type annotations are optional, but are sometimes neccessary for type inference.
+Type annotations are optional, but are sometimes necessary for type inference.

 Dependent intersections are denoted
 ```